 Plus what's next for the OS

-The Android operating system is the most widespread mobile device operating system in the world.
+Android is the world’s most widespread mobile device operating system.
 There’s always a new version of Android around the corner, so there’s a good chance you’re not running the latest version.

-At the time of writing, the latest version of the Android OS is 12, released on October 4, 2021.
+At the time of writing, the latest version of the Android OS is 14, which was released on October 4, 2023.

-Of course, unless you’re running a “stock” Android device, you may not have access to Android 12 for quite some time.
-This is because each device manufacturer tends to develop and put their own custom “skin” on top of Android.
+Of course, unless you’re running a “stock” Android device, you may not have access to Android 14 for quite some time.
+That’s because each device manufacturer tends to develop and put their own custom “skin” on top of Android.
 For example, Samsung Galaxy phones have One UI, Xiaomi has MIUI, OnePlus has OxygenOS, and so on, which causes the delay.

 Although the first Android versions didn’t have code names, you may remember that for a long time, each Android version was known by dessert names:

 - Cupcake (Android 1.5)

 - Ice Cream Sandwich (Android 4.0 – 4.0.4)

 - Marshmallow (Android 6.0 – 6.0.1)

 - Nougat (Android 7.0 – 7.1.2)